-Data from third-party ESG vendors, as well as from other sources (including but not limited to, those such as regulatory agencies), define the specific issuers excluded based on the ESG exclusion criteria.
+Data from third-party ESG vendors and the client, as well as from other sources (including but not limited to, those such as regulatory agencies), define the specific issuers excluded based on the ESG exclusion criteria.
 Such information is refreshed on a routine basis to ensure it remains up to date.
-Where an issuer is heldpand its eligibility status changes such that it no longer eligible for investment, it will be disposed of in a timely manner that is consistent with the best interests of clients.
+Where an issuer is held, and its eligibility status changes such that it no longer eligible for investment, it will be disposed of in a timely manner that is consistent with the best interests of clients.
 Updated investment restrictions lists implemented and monitored by compliance and investment policy functions.